This is the second story in a two-part feature about Vote Early Day and Vote for Your LIfe voting initiatives. For the first story, click here.

 “Digital content presents a tremendous opportunity to influence the behavior of our audience, most of whom consume the majority of their media diet from various online platforms,” says VENN Co-Founder and Co-CEO Ariel Horn.
 “Our hosts are able to speak to young people with fluency, credibility and energy.”

 Marketers often talk about changing behavior; it can be as innocuous as changing toilet paper brands or asking people to join the U.S. Army.
 Here, we’re talking about getting young people to go somewhere, safely, possibly stand in line for hours, or put a paper ballot in the mailbox.
-The digital-to-physical transference requires clear information and a respectful tone.
+The jump between digital democracy to physical transference requires clear information and a respectful tone.

 “Our goal is to make sure that every single person in the gaming community that wants to vote has the information they need,” says Gamers.Vote CEO Christie St. Martin.
-“This election is shaping up to have the highest voter turnout in American history, and young, engaged audiences are critical to determining our future.”
+“This election is shaping up to have the highest voter turnout in American history.
+Young, engaged audiences are critical to determining our future.”

 Here is a short list of other digital activations.

-Vote Early Day Eve: October 23 Digital Events
+Vote Early Day Eve: October 23 Digital Democracy Events

 - Twitter.
 Join a Twitter Convo about Vote Early Day and related voting topics by following @TwitterGov and @VoteEarlyDay.
 Scheduled to take place throughout the day.

 - Reddit.
-Reddit will host an “Ask Me Anything” discussion with Vote Early Day and Commissioner Ben Hovland of the Election Assistance Commission from 1pm – 2 pm ET.
+An “Ask Me Anything” discussion with Vote Early Day and Commissioner Ben Hovland of the Election Assistance Commission from 1pm – 2 pm ET.

 - Levis on Instagram.
 Rock your denim for this special Use Your Voice Instagram Live event with Pizza to the Polls and Vote Early Day.
 2pm – 2:30pm ET.